 # or, better, pin it as a dev dep and run:

-pnpm prisma generate
+pnpm exec prisma generate

-Step 7: Lock dev environment via corepack
+Step 7: Lock the dev environment via corepack

-In your README and Dockerfile:
+In your README, Dockerfile, and CI setup:

 corepack enable